If you are using an API in Portal that requires the use of tokens (Client IDs and Client Secrets), this article will explain how to generate it.

 - Choose the Allowed Scopes.
 We recommend always including OpenId and choosing your needed API options.

 - Click Save.
 Your Client Id and Client Secret will now be generated and displayed on the screen.
 Important: Note the tokens as Client Secret will not be available after you close the popup.

 - Click Save to finish creating the token.

 - The token will now be listed on the Clients page.
-You can click on a token any time to edit or delete it or to enable/disable it.
-If you have a long list of tokens, you can use the filter option in the top to show only enabled or disabled tokens.
+You can click on a token at any time to edit or delete it or to enable/disable it.
+If you have a long list of tokens, you can use the filter option at the top to show only enabled or disabled tokens.

 Getting an access token